Occupational Discipline

 1. By application dated 10 November 2021, the Commissioner for Fair Trading

-(the Commissioner) commenced occupational discipline proceedings against
+the Commissioner) commenced occupational discipline proceedings against

 the respondent, Ms Serene Rui Li Teoh.
 The Commissioner brought these

-proceedings pursuant to section 9 of the ACT Civil and Administrative Tribunal
+proceedings pursuant to section 9 of the

-Act 2008 (ACAT Act) and section 42 of the Agents Act 2003 (Agents Act).
+(ACAT Act) and section 42 of the Agents Act 2003 (Agents Act).
 The

 Commissioner sought orders against Ms Teoh for various breaches of the

-Agents Act and Agents Regulation 2003 (Agents Regulation).
+Agents Regulation 2003 (Agents Regulation).

 2. On 15 December 2021 the Tribunal was advised by email that the parties had